DannyBen/sting/README.md

 # If you want to use a different name than Sting (optional)
 Settings = Sting

 # Load some YAML files.
-If the provided filename does bit end with '.yml' or
+If the provided filename does not end with '.yml' or
 # '.yaml', we will add '.yml' to it.
 Settings << 'one'
 Settings << 'two.yml'